 - Make sure you give your feline the option of retreating or engaging.
-Holding or petting them against their will doesn’t help matters!
+Holding or petting cats against their will doesn’t help matters!

-- Spend quality time together with your friend, and perform the activities he/she enjoys.
+- Spend quality time together with your friend, and perform the activities they enjoy.
 Some cats get nervous simply because they are alone.

 - Let as much natural light come into rooms as possible.
 A significant number of felines enjoy watching the view outside from the safety of indoors.

 - Believe it or not, soft or classical music can calm down a nervous cat.

 Final Thoughts on CBD Oil for Cats

 To date, most of the research surrounding CBD oil for pets revolves around dogs.
 As a result, we don’t yet know how it benefits cats.
 However, cats have an ECS, so logically, the compound acts similarly to how it does when used by humans.
 The quality of all CBD products varies significantly, so make sure you choose a reputable CBD brand.